Find a Doctor or Hospital general help

 - Distance – decrease or increase the distance from your original location.

-- Languages spoken - Language in which physicians are fluent.
+- Languages spoken – language in which practitioners are fluent.

 - Quality Program – Wellmark recognizes clinicians participating in a Wellmark Quality Program.

-- Board Certified or Accredited - Name of accreditations or certifications a provider could obtain based on his or her medical license or education, including the status of their accreditation or certification.
-See additional details under Results.
+- Board Certified – a practitioner could obtain based on his or her medical license or education, including the status of their certification.

-- Hospital privileges – Names and cities of hospitals where the provider may have privileges to admit and/or see patients.
-You may enter a hospital at which providers have admitting privileges to refine your search.
+- Hospital privileges – hospitals where the practitioner may have privileges to admit and/or see patients.
+You may enter a hospital name at which practitioners have admitting privileges to refine your search.

 In addition to the criteria you’ve selected, your search results may include:

-- Other locations – A listing of all locations at which a provider practices.
+- Other locations – a listing of all locations at which a provider practices.li>

-- ABMS – The American Board of Medical Specialties, recognized as the "gold standard" in physician certification, works with 24 approved medical specialty boards in the development and implementation of standards in the ongoing evaluation and certification of physicians. www.abms.org
+- ABMS – The American Board of Medical SpecialtiesExternal Site, recognized as the "gold standard" in physician certification, works with 24 approved medical specialty boards in the development and implementation of standards in the ongoing evaluation and certification of physicians.

-- Accreditations - Depending on the type of facility, accreditations are awarded by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the Centers for Medicare & Medicaid Services (CMS) and Det Norske Veritas Healthcare (DNVHC).
+- Accreditations – depending on the type of facility, accreditations are awarded by The Joint Commission, the Centers for Medicare and Medicaid Services (CMS) or Det Norske Veritas Healthcare (DNVHC).

-- JCAHO (now referred to as The Joint Commission) – The Joint Commission is an independent, not-for-profit organization that accredits and certifies more than 20,000 health care organizations, which is recognized nationally as a symbol of quality that reflects an organization's commitment to meeting certain performance standards. www.jointcomission.org
+- The Joint Commission External Site – is an independent, not-for-profit organization that accredits and certifies more than 21,000 health care organizations, which is recognized nationally as a symbol of quality that reflects an organization's commitment to meeting certain performance standards.

 If there were no providers listed in the specialty or criteria you were searching, you may want to consider one of these options:

 - Check the spelling or different versions of the name you entered.
-For example, if you search for Liz Smith when our information refers to Elizabeth Smith, you may not find the results you're looking for.
-However, the Provider Finder may offer alternative spellings for name entries that return no results.
+For example, if you search for Beth Smith when our information refers to Elizabeth Smith, you may not find the results you're looking for.
+However, the Find a Doctor or Hospital may offer alternative spellings for name entries that return no results.